 CBET Proposal Window and Submission Information

-All unsolicited proposals directed to CBET must be submitted during the annual unsolicited proposal submission window, October 1 – October 20, with the exceptions of the Biological and Environmental Interactions of Nanoscale Materials, Combustion and Fire Systems, and Process Separations programs.
+All unsolicited proposals directed to CBET must be submitted during the annual unsolicited proposal submission window, October 1 – October 20, 2018, and October 1 – October 20, annually thereafter, with the exceptions of the Biological and Environmental Interactions of Nanoscale Materials, Combustion and Fire Systems, and Process Separations programs.

 - For full proposals submitted via NSF FastLane: Part I of the Proposal and Award Policies and Procedures Guide (PAPPG) applies.
 Please check FastLane advisories for system updates.